 Lessons from being hacked.

 3 – There are some incredible people online spreading positive vibes and life changing content, it’s not all doom and gloom.
 I get so frustrated when I hear people judging those who work from their phones.
 There are many benefits.
 I have been able to work from abroad, around my kids, at flexible times.
 Some days that means being on my phone, others it is the laptop.
-I never judge others who sit at a laptop all day so don’t judge a career that people love.
+The working world is changing and we need to embrace that.

 Jojo Fraser is an award-winning mental health researcher, author, podcaster and keynote speaker, dubbed as ‘the Queen of positivity and a kindness advocate.
 She is a Tedx speaker and a regular contributor on BBC radio.
 Jojo is known for normalising discussions around our mental and spiritual health, making it accessible and relatable to all.
 She has quickly grown a reputation for having a huge impact even on the most sceptical of people.